Ford Focus hatchback - Engines, drive & performance

 Before May 2019, the 1.5-litre ST-Line came with upgraded suspension that sits 10mm lower and improves the car’s handling further – but it’s no longer offered on this version.
 It does still feature on the 2.0-litre diesel and on the estate range, however.

 A six-speed manual gearbox is standard across the range.
 It feels slick, if a little weighty in use, and the smooth clutch makes up for the fact that the gearlever moves quite a long way across the gate.
-If you'd rather an automatic, you can choose an eight-speed if you opt for the 124bhp 1.0-litre or 1.5-litre EcoBoost petrol engines, and the 118bhp 1.5-litre and 148bhp 2.0-litre EcoBlue diesels.
+If you'd rather an automatic, you can choose an eight-speed if you opt for the 124bhp 1.0-litre EcoBoost petrol engine or either of the EcoBlue diesels.

 The automatic is controlled by a rotary gear selector, which is simple to use, and there are steering-wheel-mounted paddles at hand to enable manual gearchanges.
 It's generally a smooth gearbox, but prone to the occasional jerky shift.
 There's also a sense that the gearbox doesn't make full use of the Focus' entire power band.
 As automatic gearboxes go, it does a good enough job, but isn't as responsive as the seven-speed DSG dual-clutch gearbox used by the VW Group.